yjp20/prism/docs/getting-started/02-concepts.md

 Mocking helps when there is no real API and helps API consumers feel confident they're building applications that will work with the API.
-Then, when the API has been built, Prism can continue to help by proxying requests to the real server and reporting if anything is different.
+Then, when the API has been built, Prism can continue to help by sending proxy requests to the real server and reporting if anything is different.

 Running Prism on the [CLI](./03-cli.md) with `prism proxy openapi.yml http://api.example.com/` will run a HTTP server similar to the mock, and it will use the same